fadihasrouni/recipe-management/README.md

 - MySQL is used to store all the data.
 A Docker container is used to run the MySQL database instance.
 - The project includes unit tests and integration tests
 - Java 17 is being used.
+- Sample data are also added: ingredients and unit, they are prepopulated from data.sql file

 ## Features